HangyuChen/HangyuChen.github.io/index.md

 I am a junior majoring in **Automation** at Fuzhou University and **Robotics** at Maynooth University (Ireland, Combined Degrees).
 I am extremely fortunate to be advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
 Here is [my Resume](https://caihanlin.com/file/Resume-HanlinCAI.pdf).

+I have received my bachelor degree majoring in **Optoelectronic Information Science and Engineering** in the Department of Information and Communication Engineering at North University of China in Sep.
+2017.
+And now, I have finished my master project (Electronic and Communication Engineering) in the Department of Electronic and Information Engineering at Beihang University and got the master degree in 2020.

 <br>

 ## Academic Background